storpool/ixgbevf-udevhelper/README.md

 There is DEBUG variable that if set to anything will trigger the udev helper script to log more info to syslog.

+Some CentOS kernels has issue with setting the MTU on the VFs before parent interface is up with proper MTU.
+To solve this uncomment the following to set the parent interface before setting the MTU on the slaves `SET_PARENT_MTU=yes`

 ### /etc/network/interfaces
 * create configuration for the VF interface